Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/Whiteboard Design Session Trainer Guide - Mobile app innovation.md

 **Step 2: Design a proof of concept solution (60 minutes)**

-Outcome: Prepare to present a solution for your target customer audience
+Outcome: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format

 -   Determine your target customer audience